 A concern that often comes up when using gamification is how many times should a learner be able to replay a level, or the entire game.
 The main goal is to support them to master the content, but what if learners replay levels just for fun and not because they actually need to?
 Well, the best approach is to follow Mary Poppins’ advice when she says “enough is just as good as a feast” and design the training with a limited amount of tries for each level.

-Let employees learn by playing
+Gamification platforms lets employees learn by playing

 All adults were kids at some point and they learned a lot of things while playing games.
 Why should things be different when they are grown ups?